cloudevents/spec/GOVERNANCE.md

 Working Group may choose to overrule a minority viewpoint by calling for a vote by active members of the Working Group, as described below.

-If a minority viewpoint is supported by an member with an implementation, the vote cannot be held until there is an open source implementation that illustrates the benefits or drawbacks of the proposal.
+If a minority viewpoint is supported by a member with a demonstrable implementation (even of a closed source implementation), the vote cannot be held until there is an open source implementation that illustrates the benefits or drawbacks of the proposal.

 If a vote is taken during a WG meeting, the follow rules will be followed: